lucyamonster/popcorn-os/flavours/berry-caramel/stackNotes.md

 So that that code isn't duplicated and only the execute step has to be written twice.

 I think that an import can just be handled as running the imported

+I'll copy the rough structure and approaches from [fampiyush/rlox](https://github.com/fampiyush/rlox)